Graph display

 Use the linear fit tool to fit a line to data and determine the slope and y-intercept of the trend line.

-2. Go to Graph Tools Drawer and toggle the cursor tool to Select Mode.
+Go to Graph Tools drawer and toggle the cursor tool to Select Mode and toggle the cursor tool to Select Mode . .

 A line appears over the data with an information box.
 The information box includes the value of the slope, m, and y-intercept, b, of the best fit line.
 Also included are the coefficient of determination, r, and the root mean square error, RMSE, to show how well the line fits the data.

-If you wish to try a different fit to your data, click the information box, then click Curve Fit.
+If you wish to try a different fit to your data, click the information box, then select Curve Fit .

 Fit a curve to data